Frequently Asked Questions

 Where are the instruments made, Who by?

-All the instruments are individually handmade by small family-run or individual luthier workshops in China.
+All the instruments are individually handmade by small workshops in China.

-My current stock includes instruments from several different makers, but I am increasingly working with one particular maker, who is making our unique custom designs.
+I have included instruments from several different makers at various times, but I am increasingly working with one particular maker, who is making my unique custom designs.

 When I receive each instrument, I optimise the tone and playability to my own preferences.
 This includes fitting high quality strings, improved tuning systems, and changes to the bridge, nut, tailpiece and soundpost, as needed.